Philippus229/Ginger/README.md

 # Ginger
-A google homepage replacement for gay gingers
+A google homepage edit for gingers